 Rags to Riches

 Mining engineer and self-made businessman born in Gateshead who began life as a humble miner.
-Started working in the pit at Penshaw aged 9 (he lived at Shiney Row) and later was for a time a union leader.
+He started working in the pit at Penshaw aged 9 (he lived at Shiney Row) and later was for a time a union leader.
 He progressed to being manager at Monkwearmouth Pit and a mining surveyor.
-Worked as the Viewer for the Marquess of Londonderry during the construction of Seaham Harbour.
-He became a noted businessman, manufactured the first transatlantic telegraph cable, a Conservative MP, an adviser to Benjamin Disraeli and a Financial adviser to the Khedive of Egypt.
+He then worked as the Viewer for the Marquess of Londonderry during the construction of Seaham Harbour.
+Elliot became a noted businessman and manufactured the first transatlantic telegraph cable.
+He was a Conservative MP, an adviser to Benjamin Disraeli and a Financial adviser to the Khedive of Egypt.

 Mike the Mouth